lasamson/German-English-MT/README.md

 emb_src_tgt_weight_sharing=True
 ```

-**Training & Evaluating the Transformer**:
+# Training & Evaluating
+Training and Evaluating models is simply done by making use of the `./scripts/train_eval.sh` script.
+The script takes in two arguments: first is the **configuration file** (shell script) which should be located in the `./configs/` folder and a **experiment name**.
+An example of training our transformer with our configurations located at `./configs/transformer_final.sh` and the experiment name `transformer` can be done with this command:

 ```
 ./scripts/train_eval.sh ./configs/transformer_final.sh transformer
 ```

-# Training & Evaluating
-Training and Evaluating models is simply done by making a
+This will create a new folder in the `./experiments/` folder with the name `transformer`.
+In this folder will be a `params.json` with the configurations for the current experiment, a `train.log` file which contains information related to the training of the model, a `checkpoints/` folder, and a `runs/` folder that will be used by Tensorboard to log metrics (train/val loss and perplexity) related to training.

 # Results (BLEU Scores on Dev Set)